Elm-Canvas/elm-canvas/readme.md

 The canvas element is a unique html element that contains something called image data.
 The canvas element renders its image data, and by modification of its image data you can change what is rendered.
 This library provides an API to modify and set canvas image data.

-The canvas element itself has three properties: width, height, and data.
-Confusingly, the width and height are the resolution of the canvas- NOT the actual dimensions of the canvas.
+The canvas element itself has three properties: `width`, `height`, and `data`.
+Confusingly, `width` and `height` are the resolution of the canvas- NOT the actual dimensions of the canvas.
 To set the width and height of a canvas, one must set the width and height properties in the style of the element.
-If the styles width and the canvass width are not equal, the pixels wont be rendered as perfeclty square.
+If the styles width and the canvass width are not equal, everything will be fine, the difference being that the pixels will be render as rectangles rather than squares.

-The data property of the canvas element is the color information in the canvas.
-The data property is an array of numbers.
+The `data` property of the canvas element is the color information in the canvas.
+The `data` property is an array of numbers.
 Each number is a color value for a specific pixel.
 The first four numbers in that array are the red, green, blue, and alpha values of the first pixel, and the next four are the red, green, blue, and alpha values for the second pixel, which is the pixel to the right of the first pixel (and the first pixel is the upper left most one).

 ``` Elm
   --  A canvas thats three pixels wide and two pixels tall..